 think of Nature as an experience that offers more wisdom than we can intellectually grasp.
+You see the limitations of pure rationality, and realize that the intellectual capability is valuable for building scientific knowledge, but also frequently overstated.

-You see the limitations of pure rationality and realize that the intellectual capability is valuable for building scientific knowledge, but also frequently overstated.
+You realize that our comprehension of the natural world, including our bodies, has certainly advanced over time, but in the history of science findings are always within the constraints of available instruments, paradigms or assumptions.
 It is clear to you that over time, the development of more precise measurement techniques or revolutionary thinking has revealed the myopic or biased conclusions of the past!